velartrill/velartrill.github.io/orig/spirals/cohesion/out-of-the-dark.md

 For a moment, Cassil's eyes are fixed on Safris in the corner.
 Then she blinks, looks away, and mumbles, "y-yeah, she-- *they* did."

 "So glad to hear it!
-Were you at any point subject to inappropriate sexual contact or any other form of [bodily violation](glossary.html#ranuir.d.latias)?"
+Were you at any point subject to inappropriate sexual contact or any other form of intolerable [bodily violation](glossary.html#ranuir.d.latias)?"

 "N-no!
 What the fuck, does that *happen* here?"